gamemanual0/gm0/source/docs/software/getting-started/options-for-programming.rst

   - Primarily a teaching tool for people with no programming experience
 - Using external libraries is impossible
-- This will change your primary Wi-Fi network to the :term:`Robot Controller's <Robot Controller>` Direct Wi-Fi network, and as such, you will be unable to access the internet while connected to this particular network.
+- This will change your computer's Wi-Fi connection to the :term:`Robot Controller's <Robot Controller>` Wi-Fi network, and as such, you will be unable to access the internet while connected to this particular network.

   - Teams can get around this by purchasing an external Wi-Fi module that allows their computer to connect to 2 Wi-Fi networks at once.